 All samples covered within the scope described in section 2 below must be collected in accordance with this protocol and from the monitoring points designated by FSS, details of which are available from FSS.
-This protocol can be read in conjunction with FSS 'Guide to shellfish sample collection' DVD.

 Samples which fail to meet the requirements of this protocol will not be accepted by the laboratories.